-Rivertrees lies nestled in the foothills of Mount Meru, in view of Mount Kilimanjaro.
-This peaceful country estate combines old-world ambience, African country elegance, excellent farm cuisine, personal service and genuine warmth from your hosts.
-The inn offers tranquility enhanced with contemporary conveniences, ideal for rejuvenation following stressful overseas travel or deep relaxation after a long safari or strenuous climb up Mount Kilimanjaro or Mount Meru.
+Rivertrees Country Inn can be found nestled in the foothills of Mount Meru, in view of the striking Mount Kilimanjaro.
+This peaceful country estate combines old world ambiance, African country elegance, excellent farm cuisine, quality service and warm hospitality from your hosts.
+Located in a pristine natural setting, Rivertrees Country Inn invites you into a space of tranquility and comfort, following a long day of travels, an extensive safari expedition or a strenuous climb up Mount Kilimanjaro or Mount Meru.

-Nasikia Tarangire Ndovu Camp is located in the heart of Tarangire, Tanzania’s wild land and landscapes.
-The camp is comprised of 7 mobile tents established in Tarangire during it’s most incredible time – 15th June – 31st Oct.
+Nasikia Tarangire Ndovu Camp is located in the heart of Tarangire, showcasing the best of Tanzania’s wild adventures.
+The camp is comprised of only 7 mobile tents, available in Tarangire during its most appealing time of year, June 15th to October 31st.
 During these dry months, the massive elephants herds travel through the corridor between Manyara and Tarangire and spend their time in and around the park.
-This is because of their ability to uncover permanent sources of fresh water.
-Nasikia endeavors to retain the uniqueness and intimacy of the camp, while being directed by the location, wildlife and other factors of responsible tourism.
+This is because of their incredible ability to uncover permanent sources of fresh water.
+Nasikia vows to retain the uniqueness and intimacy of the camp, while respecting the direction of the location, wildlife and other factors of sustainable tourism.

 Kisima Ngeda, a stylish camp that includes amazing cultural interaction opportunities, along with plenty of activities.
 Located on the shores of Lake Eyasi, the camp offers stunning views over the seasonal soda lake looking up to the Ngorongoro Conservation Area on the one side and across to the Alipi escarpment on the other.
 Here one can enjoy the spectacular landscape as well as experience the daily life of the last few remaining hunter/gatherers the Hadzabe as well as their pastoralist nomadic counterparts the Datoga tribes.
 With 7 spacious tents with private verandahs overlooking the lake.
 Intimate dining overlooking Lake Eyasi.
 Kisima Ngeda’s décor draws on elements from the surrounding landscape and incorporates elements of traditional Hadza culture.
 Cozy lounge area is a perfect place to relax before dinner or with an after dinner drinks or takes a dip in the pool after a long day.

-Acacia Farm Lodge is a romantic Country Lodge nestled in an active mixed farm located high on the spectacular Great Rift’s escarpment area with a commanding panoramic views of the amazing Karatu farmlands and the nearby Ngorongoro forest area.
-Unrivaled area’s natural beauty is finely complemented by the elegant lodge.
+Acacia Farm Lodge is a romantic Country Lodge nestled in an active mixed farm, located high on the spectacular Great Rift’s escarpment area.
+The property offers striking panoramic views of the amazing Karatu farmlands and the nearby Ngorongoro forest area.
+The area’s unrivaled natural beauty is finely complemented by the elegant lodge.
 A timeless tranquility emanates from the exuberance of birdsong, mature trees and the lovely coffee plants.
-Acacia Farm Lodge is strategically located between the Tarangire and Lake Manyara National Parks on one side and Ngorongoro Conservation Area and Serengeti National Park on the other, this is a perfect base from which to explore these world-famous reserves as well as enjoy many other adventurous activities and impressive cultural experiences found in the local area.
+The lodge is strategically located between the Tarangire and Lake Manyara National Parks on one side, and the Ngorongoro Conservation Area and Serengeti National Park on the other side, creating the perfect base from which to explore these world-famous reserves, as well as enjoy many other adventurous activities and impressive cultural experiences found in the area.

 Don't worry about having to choose between sipping on a drink, while admiring endless views across the magnificent southern plains of the Serengeti, versus kicking your feet up in a tented suite, while listen to the calls of the wild, because at Naona Moru Camp you can do both!
 Alongside the opportunity for many more incredible experiences,this intimate camp of seven tented suites provides a luxurious and unforgettable stay.
 Combine crisp white sheets, gentle Serengeti breezes, running hot water, utmost comfort, hospitable service and WiFi - this is how wild elegance is served.
 Perch yourself on the veranda to watch the sun set on the horizon, or take a hot shower after a day of safari exploration.
 Located on an elevated viewing point beside the famous Moru Kopjes, this tented camp allows for drive in and game package clients to explore the resident and migratory wild game all year round.
 The landscape pans from the great southern plains of the Serengeti into the central hub of the most famous national park in Africa, close to Seronera Airstrip.